 Your Spanish Translation has many years of professional experience and our expertise extends to various fields of Spanish to English and English to Spanish translation.
 Our services include, but are not the limited to the following:

 Your Spanish Translation, Your Spanish Translation Company!

-Your Spanish Translation concentrates mainly in English to Spanish and Spanish to English translation.
-If you require another foreign language translation, you can visit our other website.
+Your Spanish Translation concentrates mainly in English to Spanish and Spanish to English translation, however if you require another foreign language translation, you can email us at firstname.lastname@example.org.

 One of the most popular nicknames for Chicago is “The Windy City.”
 However, the origin of this nickname is controversial, since there is no valid record on why the city was given that nickname.
 One of the most plausible is that it stemmed from the fierce rivalries among Chicago, New York, Washington D.C. and St. Louis for the hosting of the World’s Columbian Exposition that Chicago won in 1890.
 The New Yorkers were not happy with the bidding results and one newspaper columnist, Charles A. Dana of the New York Sun, who was avidly campaigning for New York, even showed his disgust about the result by saying that the windy (meaning boastful; full of air) city would not be able to mount a world’s fair even if Chicago won the bid.
 The name eventually stuck, but it should be clarified that it had nothing to do with the location of Chicago near Lake Michigan and the average wind speed in Chicago, which is just 10.3 miles per hour or 16.6 kilometers per hour.
 Actually the windiest city in the United States is Boston, Massachusetts, with average wind speed of 12.3 miles per hour, which translates to 19.8 kilometers per hour.